-The RFP revealed that the IHC’s charge to the writer was ambitious, to say the least.
+The IHC’s charge to the writer was ambitious, to say the least.
 They wanted a “broadly appealing, theme-driven, interpretive, concise, and portable” book that will “get people to see Illinois and to move around in the state,” be “distinguished by the quality of its writing, by a point of view that evokes the complexity of Illinois’ transformations over time” using themes “to enchant the landscape” while respecting “the historical complexity of the cultural, ethnic, and economic formations, the broad industrial, commercial, and ethnic transformation of the land, and the natural historical context in which this transformation took place.”

 And make that to go.
 Buried in there was a dispensation of sorts; the treatment was to be representative, not comprehensive.
 I swear I didn’t see that bit.